ranjithhd/Beginner-Guide-to-controller-area-network--CAN-CANFD/Day-4/Readme.md

 Three years later, 802.3 hit a new milestone with the introduction of Gigabit Ethernet (1000Base-T) -- first over fiber optic cable and, subsequently, over twisted pair cabling.

-##### The evolution of Ethernet continued with 10 Gbps in 2002 -- first over fiber, then twinaxial and, finally, unshielded twisted pair cables.
+##### The evolution of Ethernet continued with 10 Gbps in 2002
+The first over fiber, then twinaxial and, finally, unshielded twisted pair cables.
 Eight years later, the IEEE approved 40 GbE and 100 GbE, speeds achieved by aggregating 10 Mbps lanes.

 In 2016, driven by demand from hyperscale web companies, the IEEE ratified 25 GbE, which promised to be 2.5 times faster than 10 GbE but more cost-effective than 40 GbE.
 Because it improves throughput by increasing the capacity of a single lane -- rather than aggregating multiple lower-capacity lanes -- 25 GbE requires less cable and power and has higher port density than 40 GbE.
 In some cases, an upgrade to 25 GbE lets data center operators extend the life of top-of-rack switches and avoid a full rip-and-replace upgrade of cabling infrastructure.